 - Peer review of draft Final Projects allows for input that helps improve the focus and quality of students’ research and writing.
-Students will then have time to revise their Final Projects for evaluation.
+Students will then have significant time to revise their Final Projects for instructor’s evaluation.

 If you register in this class, please purchase the following two texts:

 - Andrew Dobson, Environmental Politics: A Very Short Introduction (Oxford: Oxford University Press, 2016).
 ISBN: 978-0199665570 (pb and ebook).

 - Bron Taylor, Dark Green Religion: Nature, Spirituality and the Planetary Future (Berkeley: University of California Press, 2010).
 ISBN: 978-0520261006 (pb and ebook).

 - Naomi Oreskes and Eric Conway, The Collapse of Western Civilization: A View from the Future (New York: Columbia University Press, 2014).
 ISBN: 978-0231169547 (pb and ebook).